coder/modules/kasmvnc/README.md

 }
 ```

 > **Note:** This module only works on workspaces with a pre-installed desktop environment.
+As an example base image you can use `codercom/enterprise-desktop` image.